Fisherman's Bastion: In WWII and onwards

 The Fisherman's Bastion was severely damaged during the sieges of World War II, but since it was one of the important landmarks of Budapest, it occupied a prominent place in the restoration priorities after the war.
 The restoration work was led by László Bors, a state-appointed architect.
-The restoration was made more difficult by the fact that firefighters had to thoroughly inspect the area from almost a centimeter to an inch before the damage assessment and restoration plans could be completed.
-The first spectacular part of the process took over the years, the restoration of the Fisherman's Bastion after the World War, was completed in 1953.
-The Buda Castle was separated from its other parts by a high wood block, which was not inspected, especially on today's Hilton Hotel.
-There was a constant patrol station to avoid accidents in the Rákosi era, but even after 1957 there were several places that had a real danger but also a political dimension, especially with regard to the control of incoming foreigners.
+The restoration was made more difficult by the fact that firefighters had to thoroughly inspect the area centimeter by centimeter before the damage assessment and restoration plans could be completed.
+The restoration of the Fisherman's Bastion after World War II, was completed in 1953.

-The hotel building behind the Fisherman's Bastion with its modern windows has been the subject of much controversy.
-Many saw the Schulek, a purely unified Matthias Church and Fisherman's Bastion, overturned, finding no reason to build a much larger unit of the hotel.
+The Hilton hotel building behind the Fisherman's Bastion with its modern windows has been the subject of much controversy.
+Many saw the Schulek, a purely unified Matthias Church and Fisherman's Bastion, overturned, finding no reason to build the much larger unit of the hotel.
 Others saw the principles of the modern and the old coming together in what was then a new one in our country, in a close but new unity between the two buildings.

-In 30 May 1995 the Castle District introduced an entry fee for the Fishermen's Bastion.
+On 30 May 1995 the Castle District introduced an entry fee for the Fisherman's Bastion.
+This was initially set at 50 forints.
 In November 2003, the building complex was handed over to the public.
-Together, it became part of the World Heritage.